Your GM just asked how many bookings came from Meta this month.

 Let's walk through a real booking journey.

 Tuesday: Guest scrolling Instagram.
 Your ad appears.
-15-second video of your rooftop pool at sunset.
-They watch 6 seconds.
-Don't click.
+A 15-second showcase of your rooftop pool at sunset.
+They watch 6 seconds, take no action.
 Keep scrolling.

 Thursday: Planning a weekend trip with friends.
 Your hotel comes to mind.
 "I saw this place with an amazing rooftop."